KaufmanDeveloper/labyrinth-game/Story/Outline.md

 ### Path 2 (Right - Religion/Family/Understanding)

-- You find empty cryo stasis pods and fight husks
+- You find empty cryo stasis pods and fight mutants
+- Grant is killed by a mutant
-- Tara is found, a Terran priest
+- Kara is found, a Terran executioner
-- Grant takes the lead and convinces Tara they are with the Scholar Guild.
+- Jem convinces Kara they are with the Scholar Guild.
 They were a brave two that convinced the guild they should be funded to go on an expedition to the Somnium Labyrinth for research.
+- Crystal lights - Stolen from elsewhere in the labyrinth
+- **Conversation about Jem's dad as cave explorers**

-### Path 2 - 1 (Kill Tara - The labyrinth takes you to the Somnium Chambers)
+### Path 2 - 1 (Kill Kara - The labyrinth takes you to the Somnium Chambers)

 - Rows and rows of cryo stasis pods that failed
 - An AI speaks to you over loudspeaker